-do not append a newline '''
+do not append a newline

-G.101 logger - set logger properties
+G.104 logger - set logger properties

+'''

+logger [options]

+This command sets global logger properties, also available using command line

+options.

+-[no]time

+enable/disable display of timestamp in log output.

+-[no]stderr

+enable/disable logging errors to stderr.

+-warn regex

+print a warning for all log messages matching the regex.

+-nowarn regex

+if a warning message matches the regex, it is printed as regular

+message instead.

+-werror regex

-if a warning message matches the regex, it is printed as error message instead and the tool terminates with a nonzero return code.
+if a warning message matches the regex, it is printed as error

+message instead and the tool terminates with a nonzero return code.

+-[no]debug

--[no]debug globally enable/disable debug log messages.
+globally enable/disable debug log messages.

+-experimental <feature>

--experimental <feature> do not print warnings for the specified experimental feature
+do not print warnings for the specified experimental feature

--expect <type> <regex> <expected_count> expect log, warning or error to appear. matched errors will terminate with exit code 0.
+-expect <type> <regex> <expected_count>

+expect log, warning or error to appear. matched errors will terminate

+with exit code 0.

+-expect-no-warnings

--expect-no-warnings gives error in case there is at least one warning that is not expected.
+gives error in case there is at least one warning that is not expected.

+-check-expected

--check-expected verifies that the patterns previously set up by -expect have actually been met, then clears the expected log list.
-If this is not called ls [selection] When no active module is selected, this prints a list of modules.
-When an active module is selected, this prints a list of objects in the module.
+verifies that the patterns previously set up by -expect have actually

+been met, then clears the expected log list.
+If this is not called

+manually, the check will happen at yosys exist time instead.

+'''

-G.102 Is - list modules or objects in modules
+G.105 Is - list modules or objects in modules